tehranian/vagrant-vcenter-simulator/README.md

 Screen Shots
 ============

-All of the entities & performance metrics below are generated automatically by the simulator:
+All of the entities & performance metrics below were automatically generated by the simulator:

 ![vSphere Web Client Dashboard](https://github.com/tehranian/vagrant-vcenter-simulator/raw/master/screenshots/dashboard.png)